python/mypy/doc/dev-intro.md

 If you want to just test C generation, you can add a test case with dummy output to `test-data/module-output.test` and manually inspect the generated code.
-You probably don't want to add a new test case there since these test cases are very fragile, however.
+You probably don't want to commit a new test case there since these test cases are very fragile.

 Add a test case to `test-data/run.test` to test compilation and running compiled code.
 Ideas for things to test: